phume03/Level-Up-Python/README.md

-#Level Up: Python#
+# Python Challenges (Level Up) #

+## Level Up Python by LinkdedIn Learning ##

-This is the repository for the [LinkedIn Learning](https://www.linkedin.com/learning/) course [Level Up: Python](https://www.linkedin.com/learning/level-up-python/) and contains my solutions to the challenges presented in the course.
+A part of this repository contains my solutions to the challenges presented in the [LinkedIn Learning](https://www.linkedin.com/learning/) course [Level Up: Python](https://www.linkedin.com/learning/level-up-python/).
+They are as follows:

 1. Prime Factors: produce the prime factorization of a given number